adobe/spectrum-css/.changeset/proud-schools-reply.md

 An `Add Swatch` variant has been added with the required color tokens and the specified add UI icon.

+The `Add Swatch` and `Mixed Value` variants may not be combined with background colors or images.

 The border should not be set when the swatch is selected as the border conflicts with the display of the selected state.

 ##### Removed custom properties